Department of Music

 - In the performance area, a final graduate recital;

 - Pass both written and oral examinations upon completion of all coursework.
-(Students who do not complete a thesis or project are required to pass a comprehensive examination.)

 The candidate must observe the specific departmental requirements stated here and in the Handbook for Music Majors.